piotrnar/gocoin/README.md

 # Pull request
-I am sorry to inform you that I will not merge in any pull requests.
+Although it is an open source project, I am sorry to inform you that I will not merge in any pull requests.
-The reason is that I want to stay the only author of this software and therefore the only holder of the copyrights.
+The reason is that I want to stay an explicit author of this software, to keep a full control its licensing.
-If you are missing some functionality that you'd want in, just describe me what you need and I will see what I can do.
+If you are missing some functionality, just describe me your needs and I will see what I can do for you.
-If you want your specific code in though, please fork and develop your own repo.
+But if you want your specific code in, please fork and develop your own repo.